Slamy/Wiki_MiSTer/Main-Joystick-Mapping.md

 * **SPACE** to skip a button (that button will remain undefined)
 * **ENTER** to end the mapping without mapping any further buttons (keeps maps done so far)

+The screen will also display the VID:PID (the USB ID) of your controller.

 ![OSD menu for gamepad mapping](https://i.imgur.com/lpLownF.jpg)

 ### More details on each step of the tests